Janneke

 Boonzaaijer

-Janneke was born as the second daughter in the family of former military rider Gert Boonzaadjer.
-Buitenkind Janneke could soon be characterized as ‘handy and brave’.
-“I used to cross a lot with my pony and so mainly came chasing by, I thought it was wonderful”, laughs Janneke, “I became attached to it from an early age and rolled in.”
+Janneke was born the second daughter in the family of former military rider Gert and his wife Ria Boonzaaijer.
+Outdoor child Janneke could soon be characterised as “handy and brave”.
+“I would just cruise around with my pony and then come chasing by again, I loved it,” laughs Janneke, “I got hooked from a young age and got into it.”

 Janneke Boonzaaijer